 You are here:

 Paul has a strong interest in creating global mental health partnerships.
-He was awarded a Special Training Fellowship with the NSW Institute of Psychiatry in the area of International Mental Health where he delivered a leadership development program for mental health care leaders in 4 pacific island countries.
-He has done projects for WHO Geneva and the Transcultural Mental Health Centre.
-He has worked for an NGO in Thailand and been an invited speaker in China.
+He was awarded a Special Training Fellowship with the NSW Institute of Psychiatry in International Mental Health where he delivered a leadership development program for mental health care leaders in four pacific island countries.
+He has completed projects for WHO Geneva, the Transcultural Mental Health Centre and has volunteered for an NGO in Thailand.